South Florida Plastic Surgery Associates - Don R. Revis, MD

 How can bottoming out be corrected?

-Dr. Revis has developed a special technique that has the effect of creating an "internal bra" using strong, permanent suture techniques.
-Using special lighted retractors, Dr. Revis expands the implant pockets (capsulotomy) superiorly and medially, creating room for the implants to be repositioned at a higher level- creating better cleavage, a more youthful shape, and improved fullness in the upper pole of the breast.
+To correct bottoming out, Dr. Revis performs the Internal Bra procedure.
+Using special lighted retractors, Dr. Revis expands the implant pockets (capsulotomy) superiorly and medially, creating room for the implants to be repositioned at a higher level, creating better cleavage, a more youthful shape, and improved fullness in the upper pole of the breast.

-Dr. Revis then closes part of the pocket that rests laterally and inferiorly (the internal bra), thus preventing the implants from resting too low or falling too laterally to the sides.
+Dr. Revis then closes part of the pocket that rests laterally and inferiorly, thus preventing the implants from resting too low or falling too laterally to the sides.
 Dr. Revis uses permanent sutures for a long-lasting result.
 These sutures are carefully placed so that the suture material is never in direct contact with the implants inside the body.

 May I switch to larger implants when I have my bottoming out corrected?

 Absolutely.
-Approximately 40% of internal bra patients keep the same size implants, 40% increase the size of their implants, and the remaining 20% reduce the size of their implants.
-The size/weight of the implants has no relationship to the success or the long-lasting nature of the bottoming out correction with the internal bra when it is performed correctly with permanent sutures.
+Approximately 40% of patients who undergo the Internal Bra procedure keep the same size implants, 40% increase the size of their implants, and the remaining 20% reduce the size of their implants.
+The size/weight of the implants has no relationship to the success or the long-lasting nature of the bottoming out correction with the Internal Bra technique when it is performed correctly with permanent sutures.

-Please click the Breast Augmentation Revision link below to review pre- and post-operative photos of the internal bra for bottoming out, as well as numerous examples of other breast implant problems.
+Please click the links below to review pre- and post-operative photos of the Internal Bra procedure, as well as numerous examples of other breast implant problems.

 Please call (954) 630-2009 for further information or to schedule your complimentary consultation.